-Under IRC section 108(e)(5), any purchase price debt adjustment otherwise resulting in COD income for qualified solvent debtors is treated as a purchase price adjustment of the property which was financed, and accordingly, does not generate COD income.87 The effect of this exception is a reduction in the basis of the purchased property.
-The stated purpose of this exception is to eliminate disputes between taxpayers and the IRS concerning what debt reductions constitute true purchase price adjustments as opposed to COD income.88 A pressing question is whether to allow similar treatment for title 11 and insolvent debtors as well.
-If allowed, taxpayers may avail themselves, in these situations, of the purchase-price exception to the realization of COD income without the requirement of reducing their tax attributes under IRC section 108(b).
-Possibly, expanding the exception to include insolvent and title 11 taxpayers would go even further in eliminating disputes between taxpayers and the IRS.89
+Under IRC section 108(e)(5), any purchase price debt adjustment otherwise resulting in COD income for qualified solvent debtors is treated as a purchase price adjustment of the property which was financed, and accordingly, does not generate COD income.
+The effect of this exception is a reduction in the basis of the purchased property.
+The stated purpose of this exception is to eliminate disputes between taxpayers and the IRS concerning what debt discharged liability would have been deductible).